jaimetur/PhotoMigrator/help/04-google-takeout.md

 > - The JSON says `"title": "mi cocina.JPG"` and `"photoTakenTime.timestamp": "1024570414"` (year `2002`)
 > - The real media exists in processed output under `ALL_PHOTOS/2002/.../mi cocina.JPG`
 > - PhotoMigrator recreates `Albums/<Album Name>/mi cocina.JPG` as a symlink/hardlink by default, or as a copied file when `--google-no-symbolic-albums` is enabled

+> [!IMPORTANT]
+> Some Google Takeout exports do not include any `Photos from YYYY` folders at all and only contain album folders plus sidecar JSON metadata.
+Those exports are now detected as valid Google Takeouts as long as `archive_browser.html` is present at the `Takeout` level and the localized `Google Photos` container contains album-side `.json` files.
+In that scenario PhotoMigrator automatically switches GPTH to `--fix` mode because the normal year-folder-based GPTH flow is not applicable.

 #### 7. ✅ Final steps
   - 7.1. 🧹 Clean Final Media Library.